rayoh123/TicTacToe/README.md

 # TicTacToeMinimax
-A tic tac toe-playing computer using the minimax algorithm
+A tic tac toe-playing computer using the minimax algorithm along with alpha beta pruning